SFB1252/talks/README.md

 - Professional academic design
 - Responsive layout for mobile and desktop
 - Workshop grid layout for easy navigation
-- Institutional branding for SFB 1252
+- Institutional branding for CRC 1252
 - SEO optimization
 - Academic typography and styling